 5 Habits to Change Before You Get out of Debt

 Going from deep-in-debt to debt-free isn't a quick or easy process, but it's doable.
-It starts with changing the way you think about debt.
-If you want to get out of debt and stay out, these are some things you must do.
+It starts with changing the way you think about debt and the way you approach your finances in general.
+If you want to get out of debt and stay out for good, these are some financial habits you must change.

 The first step is to figure out how much debt you have and how your debt is impacting your finances.
 One of the quickest ways is to measure your debt-to-income ratio, a number that tells you how much of your income goes toward paying your debt.
 High debt-to-income ratios indicate that you're overwhelmed with debt.
 You might not need a calculator to tell you that, but seeing the facts and figures will help you come to terms with how much debt you really have.

 The 20/10 rule is another guideline to keep your debt management under control.
 The ratio measures the maximum amount of your annual and monthly income to allocate towards debt.

 When you're ready to conquer your debt, your credit card habit will be the hardest to break, especially if you've been relying on credit to make ends meet.
 However, getting out of debt for good requires you to stop taking on any additional debt—including new credit card purchases—and start living within your income.
 It will be an adjustment, but one that's well worth it.

 Having a budget gives you a plan for spending your money and ensures you're using every dollar intentionally.
 You may feel like you're doing fine managing your money without a budget, but to get out of debt, you'll have to take your money management to the next level.

 There are more than a few benefits to making and using a budget to manage your spending.
 A budget will help you make the best use of your income, find leaks in your spending, and put together a plan to pay off your debt.
 The sooner you create a budget, the more control you'll have over your money.